Indian Navy

 The primary objective of the navy is to safeguard the nation's maritime borders, and in conjunction with other Armed Forces of the union, act to deter or defeat any threats or aggression against the territory, people or maritime interests of India, both in war and peace.
 Through joint exercises, goodwill visits and humanitarian missions, including disaster relief, the Indian Navy promotes bilateral relations between nations.
+Since October 2008, the Indian Navy keeps at least one frontline warship on continuous deployment in the Gulf of Aden.

-As of June 2019, Indian Navy has 67,252 active and 75,000 reserve personnel in service and has a fleet of 150 ships and submarines, and 300 aircraft.
-As of September 2022, the operational fleet consists of 2 active aircraft carriers and 1 amphibious transport dock, 8 landing ship tanks, 11 destroyers, 13 frigates, 1 ballistic missile submarine, 16 conventionally-powered attack submarines, 24 corvettes, one mine countermeasure vessel, 4 fleet tankers and numerous other auxiliary vessels, small patrol boats and sophisticated ships.
+As of June 2019, the Indian Navy has 67,252 active and 75,000 reserve personnel in service and has a fleet of 150 ships and submarines, and 300 aircraft.
+As of 2025, the operational fleet consists of 2 active aircraft carriers and 1 amphibious transport dock, 4 landing ship tanks, 8 landing craft utility, 13 destroyers, 17 frigates, 2 ballistic missile submarines, 17 conventionally-powered attack submarines, 18 corvettes, one mine countermeasure vessel, 4 fleet tankers and numerous other auxiliary vessels, small patrol boats and sophisticated ships.
 It is considered as a multi-regional power projection blue-water navy.

 History

 Early maritime history

-The maritime history of India dates back 6,000 years to the Indus Valley civilisation.
-A Kutch mariner's log book from 19th century recorded that the first tidal dock India was built at Lothal around 2300 BC during the Indus Valley Civilisation, near the present day harbour of Mangrol on the Gujarat coast.
-The Rig Veda, credits Varuna, the Hindu god of water and the celestial ocean, with knowledge of the ocean routes and describes the use of ships having hundred oars in the naval expeditions by Indians.
+The maritime history of India dates back 6,000 years to the pre-Indus Valley civilisation.
+A Kutch mariner's log book from 19th century recorded that the first tidal dock in India was built at Lothal around 2300 BC during the Indus Valley Civilisation, near the present-day harbor of Mangrol on the Gujarat coast.
+The Rig Veda credits Varuna, the Hindu god of water and the celestial ocean, with knowledge of the ocean routes and describes the use of ships having hundred oars in the naval expeditions by Indians.
 There are also references to the side wings of a ship called Plava, which stabilise the vessel during storms.
 Plava are considered to be the precursors of modern-day stabilisers.
-The first use of a mariner's compass, called as Matsya Yantra, was recorded in 4 or 5 AD.

-Alexander the Great, during his conquest over India, built a harbour at Patala.
-His army retreated to Mesopotamia on the ships built at Sindh.
-In the later of his conquest, records show that the Emperor of Maurya Empire, Chandragupta Maurya, as a part of war office, established an Admiralty Division.
-Many historians from ancient India recorded the Indian trade relations.
+Alexander the Great, during his campaigns in India, built a harbour at the ancient city of Patala, which has been hyphothzied to be the present day city of Thatta.
+His army retreated to Mesopotamia using ships built at Sindh.
+In the period after his conquest, records show that the Emperor of Maurya Empire, Chandragupta Maurya, as a part of his war office, established an Admiralty Division.
+Many historians from ancient India recorded Indian trade relations.
 Indian trade reached Java and Sumatra.
 There were also references to the trade routes of countries in the Pacific and Indian Ocean.
 India also had trade relations with the Greeks and the Romans.
-At one instance Roman historian Gaius Plinius Secundus mentioned of Indian traders carrying away large masses of gold and silver from Rome, in payment for skins, precious stones, clothes, indigo, sandalwood, herbs, perfumes, and spices.
+At one instance Roman historian Gaius Plinius Secundus mentioned Indian traders carrying away large masses of gold and silver from Rome, in payment for skins, precious stones, clothes, indigo, sandalwood, herbs, perfumes, and spices.

+During 5–10 AD, Kalinga conquered Western Java, Sumatra and Malaya.
+The Andaman and Nicobar Islands served as an important halt point for trade ships en route to these nations and as well as China.